GCRO Staff

 Shamsunisaa Miles-Timotheus

 Shamsunisaa Miles-Timotheus joined the GCRO on the 1st of February 2023 as a Research Intern to assist with the Quality of Life (QoL) 7 survey project.
+She was appointed as a Junior Researcher for the Understanding Quality of Life theme, on the 1st of September 2024.
 Shamsunisaa obtained her Master of Health Demography from the Department of Demography and Population Studies at the University of the Witwatersrand in 2021.
 She also holds an Honours in Psychology and a Bachelor of Arts (Psychology and Sociology) from the University of the Witwatersrand.
-Her Master's research was a retrospective analysis of risky sexual behaviour histories and it focused on the relationship between HIV knowledge and consistency of condom use among youth in South Africa.
-She has an interest in sexual health research and believes that there is still much to be understood and analysed within the South African context.
+Her Master's research was a retrospective analysis of risky sexual behaviour histories, focusing on the relationship between HIV knowledge and consistency of condom use among youth in South Africa.
+She is strongly interested in sexual health research and Quality of Life Studies and believes that much remains to be understood and analysed within the South African context.

 Most recent publications